-We consider the components with early and middle grades students in mind.
-For each grade band, we describe what might happen using the modeling components in "Getting Started & Getting Solutions".
-We first discuss each of the modeling process components through the lens of an open ended question: "what should you bring for lunch?"
+We first discuss each of the modeling process components through the lens of an open question: "What should you bring for lunch?"
 We then turn to examples of how modeling work inspired by this Lunch problem might unfold for each of the grade bands.
 Among other things, the use of this common starting question illustrates that a single modeling scenario can lend itself to many different modeling problems and be visited and revisited at different grade levels.

-START WITH A REAL WORLD PROBLEM
+START WITH A REAL-WORLD PROBLEM

-Genuine mathematical modeling problems start out big, messy and unmanageable.
+Genuine mathematical modeling problems start out big, messy, and unmanageable.
 Modelers have to decide the specific problem they want to solve, what information they will need to solve it, what mathematical tools will be useful, and how they will know when they have a useful solution.
-This is very different from traditional word problems or textbook applications where all of the necessary information is provided and there is a single, known, correct answer.
+This is very different from traditional word problems or textbook applications where all of the necessary information is provided and there is a single known, correct answer.

-To facilitate mathematical modeling, the teacher first chooses a scenario - such as the Lunch problem context - that is relatable for their students and has questions that someone cares about.
-That person might be the cafeteria manager, a parent or caregiver, a local businessperson, or someone else at their school.
-To engage students, the problem can be posed as a story where an explanation, decision or strategy is required.
-If the story is openended enough, it encourages the modelers to ask questions that will help them decide how to approach a model and solution.
+To facilitate mathematical modeling, the teacher first chooses a scenario-such as the Lunch problem context-that is relatable for their students and has questions that someone cares about.
+That "client" might be the cafeteria manager, a parent or caregiver, a local businessperson, or someone else at their school.
+To engage students, the problem can be posed as a story where an explanation, decision, or strategy is required.
+If the story is open enough, it encourages the modelers to ask questions that will help them decide how to approach a model and solution.
 As students get older they can participate in the selection and development of problems.
 Usually starting with a rich scenario, teachers and students will have to refine the question that they will use modeling to answer.
 For the Lunch problem, they might have to decide they are bringing a lunch on a typical school day and not for a special event or holiday.

-MAKE ASSUMPTIONS AND DEFINE ESSENTIAL VARIABLES
+MAKE ASSUMPTIONS (AND DEFINE ESSENTIAL VARIABLES)

 Once students (perhaps with facilitation from their teacher) have decided what specific problem to approach, they can think about what information they will need to solve the problem.
 In simple terms, they need to figure out "what matters."
 To start, teachers might ask students to say what matters to them without formally noting that the answers could lead to assumptions in modeling.
 For the Lunch problem, even responses as general as "things I like," "healthy stuff," and "enough to fill my lunch box" can be good starting points.
 In addition to generating individual assumptions, students may consider pairs of assumptions and discuss the compatibility (or incompatibility) of their choices.
-Can we include both "things we like" and "healthy stuff?"
+Can we include both "things we like" and "healthy stuff"?
 Students can be encouraged to move beyond simple comparisons of assumptions to discussing their implications in the context of the problem.
-We like bananas and they are healthy for us, but do they fit in our lunchboxes?
-They could also justify why some quantities should be fixed while others should vary.
-If some information required for the model is not available, students can estimate values for quantities and justify those assumptions.
-How big is a banana?
+We like bananas and they are healthy for us, but do they fit in our lunch boxes?